Alternative Certification Program (ACP)

-The State Board of Educator Certification (SBEC) establishes the teacher certification standards and grants the certification once students have passed the necessary certification tests as stipulated by said body.
-This Alternative Certification Program (ACP) prepares and recommends students for certification when they have completed all requirements as stipulated by the Teacher Education Department at Southwestern Adventist University.
+The State Board of Educator Certification (SBEC) establishes the teacher certification standards and grants the certification after students have passed the Texas teacher certification exams.
+The Alternative Certification Program (ACP) prepares and recommends students for certification when they have completed all requirements as stipulated by the Education Department at Southwestern Adventist University and Texas Education Agency.

-There are certain general admission requirements for all applicants and other requirements that are specific to your level and area of certification.
+General admission requirements for all applicants and other requirements that are specific to your level and area of certification are outlined below.
 General admission requirements for all applicants are as follows:

 GPA Requirement.
-GPA of 2.50 from all post-secondary coursework from accredited institutions will be taken into consideration (i.e., community college and college/university) Maintain a minimum cumulative GPA of 2.75 in all courses in the ACP at Southwestern.
+A GPA of 2.50 from all post-secondary coursework from accredited institutions will be taken into consideration (i.e., community college and college/university).
+Students must maintain a minimum cumulative GPA of 2.75 in all courses in the ACP at Southwestern.

-The Texas Education Agency (TEA) requires a Pre-Admission Content Exam (PACT) will be required in the following circumstances.
+The Texas Education Agency (TEA) requires a Pre-Admission Content Exam (PACT) in the following circumstances.

 If the applicant has a GPA below a 2.5 or

-If the applicant has not completed at least 12 semester credit hours in the subject area of the certificate the applicant is seeking (15 hours if seeking certification in math or science above 7th Grade).
+If the applicant has not completed at least 12 semester credit hours in the subject area in the desired certification area (15 credit hours if seeking certification in math or science above 7th Grade).
 See the TEA website for more details (https://tea.texas.gov/texas-educators/certification/educator-testing/pre-admission-content-test).

-Prospective student is responsible for the following.
-Completing application for admittance to the ACP (download application form from department website: acp.swau.edu
+Complete an application for admittance to the ACP (download application form from department website: acp.swau.edu.

-- A statement of purpose - one page, typed essay describing reasons for desiring a profession in the teaching field.
+Write a statement of purpose - one page, typed professional essay describing reasons for desiring a profession in the teaching field.

-Provide contact information for two individuals who can provide letters of recommendation from individuals other than relatives.
+Provide contact information for two individuals who can provide letters of recommendation (no relatives).
 Preferably, these recommendations should come from work experience supervisors or former professors who can speak to your potential as a future educator.

 Cost of Program.